Djam Karet: History

 When Cuneiform released its first Djam Karet CD in 1997 titled The Devouring, INNERVIEWS noted that Djam Karet is "back with a vengeance, one hell of an album".
 SPACE.com applauded their expanded sound featuring more keyboards: "As if the band's earlier music hadn't already scorched the ceilings of heaven, this new sonic incarnation burned like a stellar nova."
 In 1998, Djam Karet performed on the West and East Coasts, recording a live album for Cuneiform titled Live At Orion, released in 1999, that was applauded as "one of the best live recordings that I've heard" and was chosen as "Top 10 Album of 1999" by EXPOSE' Magazine.
 The band began to do more work in the studio, resulting in the 2001 release of New Dark Age (Cuneiform) and also the Limited Edition CD release Ascension.
 Numerous critics called New Dark Age Djam Karet's best to date.
 In the words of PROGRESSION: "This may be the best Djam Karet recording yet, which is a mouthful, considering that the band's now-voluminous output is amply studded with gems.
 Their brilliant synthesis of abstract mind-trip and concrete butt-kick is at an all-time high here.
 Sonically, ...it is simply masterful.
 This is one of the major releases of the year."

 Around the same time as New Dark Ages release, and complementary to its work with Cuneiform, Djam Karet launched a series of self-released CD-Rs, reissues and limited edition CDs for its fans.
 Within two years, the band had self-released numerous CD projects, including recordings made at New York City's The Knitting Factory, an on-air performance recorded at KCRW-FM, and other archival performances.
 Out of this creative renaissance arose A Night For Baku which featured the addition of new band member Aaron Kenyon on bass.
 The title derives from Japanese folklore: the Baku are mythical inhabitants of the dream world, valiant warriors who devour nightmares as the spoils of battle.
 The CD features Djam Karet using more keyboards and electronics, and collaborating on one track with electronic musician Steve Roach, who worked previously with the band on Collaborator.

-It is this new line up as a quintet that created Recollection Harvest, their most melodic album yet.
-Actually two albums on one CD, Recollection Harvest is divided into two chapters.
-The first-half is filled with their most melodic and jazzy music released so far, with a strong focus on composition and tight arrangements, Mellotrons and soulful guitar melodies.
-The second-half, titled Indian Summer, features a collection of compositions colored with beautiful acoustic guitars and analog synths, and showcases their more atmospheric side.
-Together, this release demonstrates the broad and varied world that is Djam Karet.
+It is this new line up as a quintet that created Recollection Harvest.
+It is divided into two chapters.
+The first-half places a strong focus on composition and tight arrangements, Mellotrons and soulful guitar melodies.
+The second-half, titled Indian Summer, features a collection of compositions using acoustic guitars and analog synths.
 The internal drama and sense of purpose of earlier releases (through New Dark Age and Ascension) is diffused in these later works.